Cloud Logging Tips

 Select the Right Logging Service

 Select a logging service that is strong on the basics: low complexity, fast capture, secure storage, easy log viewing and powerful queries.
 Pretty graphs come last.
 Many enterprise logging solutions are way too complex for the need and usability comes in a poor second to a swamp of features.
-Consider CloudWatch alone if on a small budget.
+Consider the SenseDeep Free Plan if on a small budget.

 Select a logging provider that can provide fast log capture and ingestion.
 Many log vendors impose a several minute delay before log data is available.
 Some "near real-time live-tail" viewing really means "wait 5 minutes".